 Emission factors: current and conventional vehicle technologies

-Emission factors for all current and near-future vehicle types, fuels and technologies (including conventional non-plug-in hybrid petrol cars and HEVs) are available in COPERT and the HBEFA and should be sufficient for all emission projections for the road transport sector, as they cover all vehicle types up to the latest Euro 6/VI standards, including the effect of the new EU RDE Regulations (Euro 6d).
-These factors are applicable to projections because no further legislative stages are currently in place.
+Emission factors for all current and near-future vehicle types, fuels and technologies (including conventional non-plug-in hybrid petrol cars and HEVs) are available in COPERT and the HBEFA and should be sufficient for all emission projections for the road transport sector, as they cover all vehicle types up to the latest Euro 7/VII standards.
+The emission factors are updated regularly to incorporate the latest evidence on emission factors, and emission factors applicable to any future legislation that comes into force are also added.
+These factors are therefore applicable to projections because they represent further legislative stages that are currently in place.
 These factors are also available in this guidebook.
 Exhaust emission factors for NFR categories 1A3bi-iv should be assigned according to the fuel type, Euro standard based on the year of first registration and/or any other technology-related descriptor (e.g. whether the vehicles uses exhaust gas recirculation or SCR), as well as average vehicle speed (COPERT) or road type and traffic situation (HBEFA).

 Emission projections for NMVOCs will need to include evaporative emissions from petrol vehicles (NFR category 1A3bv) and projections of particulate matter with a diameter of less than 2.5 micrometres (PM2.5) and of less than 10 micrometres (PM10) will need to cover non-exhaust emissions from tyre and brake wear (NFR category 1A3bvi) and road abrasion (NFR category 1A3bvii).
-For the baseline projections, these emission factors should be, for the time being, assumed to remain at levels representative of current vehicles in the fleet (i.e. that there are no current technological reasons for change).
+For the baseline projections, these emission factors can be, for the time being, assumed to remain at levels representative of current vehicles in the fleet (i.e. that there are no current technological reasons for change), unless the MS has evidence to support alternative assumptions.

 Emission factors: alternative and non-conventional vehicle technologies